The Best Beaches in Algarve, Portugal

 Since you’re in the area, don’t hesitate to drop by Algar Seco, a fascinating nature site with gripping grottos, a blow hole, alluring rock formations, and some of the best viewpoints in the area.
 This was one of my very favorites, and is without a doubt one of the best beaches in Algarve.

-A lesser-known alternative to Carvoeiro’s main beach, Praia do Vale Centeanes can be found in the periphery of the city.
+A lesser-known Algarve beach, and a great alternative to Carvoeiro’s main beach, Praia do Vale Centeanes can be found in the periphery of the city.
 It offers a much quieter beaching experience where I spent many hours reading, swimming, and just relaxing without being surrounded by too many people and disturbances.

 Although you won’t have the perks of getting an ice-cold beer from the bar, this beach is the ideal choice for those in search of some true seaside tranquility.
 So bring a bottle of Sangria (tip: dig it into the sand to keep it cool), some chips, and your favorite book or a nice crossword puzzle and enjoy the sunshine!

 By far my favorite memory of our 10-day Portugal trip was visiting Benagil.
-Although at first it might seem like your regular beach, Praia de Benagil and its surroundings have a dirty little secret.
+Although at first it might seem like your regular beach, and maybe not one of the best beaches in Algarve, Praia de Benagil and its surroundings have a wonderful little secret.
 To the east of the beach you can find the most unique of places: an accessible grotto with its private beach and a huge hole at its top, letting in some fine sunshine!

 Getting to this wonder of nature is possible in three ways.
 You can join a group boat trip which will take you inside the cave for a few photos and which will then transport you to see some other coastal phenomena as well.
 Such a tour lasts an hour or so, will set you back €20.00+.
 The downside is you can’t get out of the boat and won’t get to spend time in the cave beach.